rev-group2/RecipeExplorerFE/README.md

 ## What is Recipe Explorer?

 It's a web application designed to make finding and sharing recipes easier and more engaging.
 Recipe Explorer offers a fresh way to discover recipes and connect with a community.
 Here’s how it works: users can browse as a guest or create an account.
-Users can leave comments on recipes, rate them, add their own, and search for recipes by category, cuisine, and ingredient.
+Users can leave reviews on recipes, rate them, add their own, and search for recipes by category, cuisine, and ingredient.
 To spice up mealtime, the app suggests random recipes you might enjoy.
 You can either skip to another recipe or dive in for full details if one catches your interest.

 ## Tech Stack
 ### Front End